electron-userland/electron-builder/docs/auto-update.md

+Auto updates are enabled by the `electron-updater` package.
+Ideally, auto updates are configured to run in a CI pipeline to automatically provision new releases.
 See [publish configuration](configuration/publish.md) for information on how to configure your local or CI environment for automated deployments.

+Auto updates work as follows:

+- You configure the package to build release metadata (`latest.yml`)
+- Electron builder uploads the actual release targets and metadata files to the configured target (except for generic server, where you have to upload manually)
+- You configure the Electron application to use auto-updates, which queries the publish server for possible new releases

+Read the remainder of this guide to configure everything.

 !!! info "Code signing is required on macOS"
     macOS application must be [signed](code-signing.md) in order for auto updating to work.